janishahota/1000129-JANISHA_HOTA/README.md

    - Motorcycle/2-wheeler (for triples detection and no helmet detection)
    - Helmet/No Helmet (for no helmet detection)
    - Traffic Light (for red-light running)
-   - Phone (for Phone usage while driving)
+   - Phone (for Phone usage while driving 4 wheeler)
-   - Steering Wheel (for Phone usage while driving)
+   - Steering Wheel (for Phone usage while driving 4 wheeler)
    - People (for triples detection)

 4. **Designing**: